+Executive Leadership Practicum Experience

-Nursing Administration Practicum Experience (All students) Following completion of NU 530 and NU 531 the student will:
+Following completion of NU 531, NU 534 and NU 536 the student will:

 - 1. Use appropriate theoretical frameworks and learning principles to socialize student into the role of nursing administration. - 2.
 Build a collaborative relationship with others in the health care delivery system. - 3.
 Engage staff and others in shared governance related to decision making. - 4.
 Develop goals for quality improvement in the health care organization. - 5.
 Promote nursing scholarship in the practice setting. - 6.
 Formulate strategies for problem solving and conflict management in the health care organization. - 7.
-Demonstrate professional and ethical values. - 8.
-Effectively apply administrative leadership strategies in the health care setting. - 9.
+Demonstrate professional and ethical values.

+- 8. Effectively apply administrative leadership strategies in the health care setting. - 9.
 Participate and analyze financial management plans of health care organization.